L.A. at Home

 The Learning Garden at Venice High School is not an official community garden but rather an educational lab open to the community.
 Gardeners from Beethoven Street Elementary School and UCLA Extension mix with the Venice High gardening club and students from Yo San University and Emperor's College of Traditional Oriental Medicine.

-Venice-learning-garden-king-and-tree-V On a cold Saturday a few weeks ago, garden master David King hosted the first meeting of the Seed Library of Los Angeles, believed to be L.A.'s first regional seed bank.
-For the $10 membership fee, gardeners can "borrow" the seeds of specific edibles -- heirloom Waltham 29 broccoli, for example.
+On a cold Saturday a few weeks ago, garden master David King hosted the first meeting of the Seed Library of Los Angeles, believed to be L.A.’s first regional seed bank.
+For the $10 membership fee, gardeners can ‘borrow’ the seeds of specific edibles -- heirloom Waltham 29 broccoli, for example.
 Part of the resulting crop must then be allowed to flower and go to seed, allowing the borrower to return fresh seed stock to the library.

-"As seeds grow out repeatedly in our soil and microclimates, they adapt," says King, whose background is in plant propagation, mainly of fruit trees.
-(That's him at left, with his dog, Tree.)
+‘As seeds grow out repeatedly in our soil and microclimates, they adapt,’ says King, whose background is in plant propagation, mainly of fruit trees.
+(That’s him at left, with his dog, Tree.)

 Far more quickly than one could achieve at home, a variation of Waltham broccoli specific to Los Angeles or even specific to Venice can be developed, better suited to local conditions.